abinit/abinit/doc/mkdocs-tutorials/spin.md

 You can copy the file ~abinit/tests/tutorial/Input/tspin_3.in in Work_spin.
 This is your input file.
 You can modify the file tspin_x.files and immediately start running the calculation.
 Then, you should edit it.

+{% dialog tests/tutorial/Input/tspin_3.in %}

 Note the values of [[spinat]].
 In this job, we wish again to characterize the magnetic structure.
 We are not going to use zeta as in the preceding calculation, but we will here use another feature of abinit: atom and angular momentum projected densities of state.
 These are densities of state weighted by the projection of the wave functions